Electronic transmission: Be guided by your constituents, Tambuwal advises NASS - New Telegraph

 Sokoto State Governor, Aminu Waziri Tambuwal has appealed to members of the National Assembly to bequeath to Nigeria a credible electoral process by ensuring the passage of the bill guaranteeing electronic transmission of election results.

-Tambuwal in a statement Monday, urged the lawmakers to be guided by the wishes of their constituents who should be ultimate arbiters in a democracy.
+Tambuwal in a statement, urged the lawmakers to be guided by the wishes of their constituents who should be ultimate arbiters in a democracy.

 The governor, who said he was obliged to added his voice to the debate on electronic transmission of results “not as the Vice Chairman of Nigeria Governors’ Forum, nor as Chairman of the PDP Governors’ Forum, not even as the governor of Sokoto State but as a Nigerian citizen and former Speaker of the House of Representatives,” noted that it is in the national interest to bequeath to Nigeria an Electoral Act that will contribute to free, fair and credible elections in Nigeria irrespective of party platform.